metabase/metabase/docs/troubleshooting-guide/cant-see-tables.md

 If you see this message, use another application (e.g., `psql` for PostreSQL) to send the same query to the database.
 If it also produces a "table not found" message, check the database schema and the spelling of the table name.

-Be sure to log in using the same credentials that Metabase uses.
-A common source of problems is that the Metabase "user" lacks the same privileges as a member of IT staff or a developer, so tables that are visible to the latter using external applications are invisible to Metabase.
+Be sure to log in to the database using the same credentials that Metabase uses.
+A common problem is that the account Metabase uses to connect to the database lacks the same privileges as a member of IT staff or a developer, so tables that are visible to the latter when they use external applications are invisible to Metabase.
 For more information, see [Troubleshooting database permissions][troubleshooting-database-permissions].

 ## Does the person who cannot see the table have permission to view it?